DanieleVallesi/Wallet/README.md

 #### Considerations

-*Creating a new user and changing money in one account require a post and an external uuid.
+*Creating a new user and changing balance in one account require a post and an external uuid.
 In this way if mistakenly multiple requests are sent, only the 1st one will be accepted and the others will be rejected*

-*There are not tests as of now*